Today:

 Glass Cockpits, EFIS Description

 Flight and engine instruments used to be the old school style type round gauges we all (well most of us) learned to fly with.
 These are familiar to everyone.
-The latest trend in general aviation is electronic displays in cockpits and aircraft are then usually called 'New Generation' by their manufacturers.
+The latest trend in general aviation is electronic displays in cockpits and aircraft are then sometimes called 'New Generation' or NextGen by their manufacturers.

-You will see addon EFIS like the Dynon Avionics series to integrated systems with 8", 10" and even 15" color LCD screens (daylight visibile!) from Garmin, where even the radio's (COM and NAV), transponders and engine instruments are fully integrated.
+You will see add-on EFIS like the Dynon Avionics series to integrated systems with 8", 10" and even 15" color LCD screens (daylight visible!) from Garmin, where even the radios (COM and NAV), transponders and engine instruments are fully integrated.

 These can be coupled to an autopilot (integrated too) and programmed to fly the entire route and instrument approach.
 You still would have to do the landing yourself.

-Installing an EFIS system saves weight and cleans up your panel.
+Installing a system like this saves weight and cleans up your panel.
 It also means that you could do without a vacuum system and remove the hoses, pump and hardware (more weight savings).
-All of this could mean a single point of failure in the cockpit.
+All of this could mean a single point of failure in the cockpit and some aircraft manufacturers have started offering non-integrated panels to be more flexible.
+These can serve as a backup to the main screen.

-But even with the sixpack we normally used to have, would you go flying if your altimeter did not work?
+But even with the sixpack you used to see in aircraft, would you go flying if your altimeter did not work?

 Electronic Flight Instrument System